What are the study aims?

 How do I participate?

-If the HEI at which you are taking your doctorate is a Nacaps-partner you have been invited to take part in our survey either in 2019 or you will be invited to do so by the end of February 2021.
+If the HEI at which you are taking your doctorate is a Nacaps-partner you have been invited to take part in our survey either in 2019 or 2021.
 If you have already taken part, at the end of the survey we have asked for permission to contact you again.
-In case you have given us the consent to do so and additionally an email-address you will receive invitations for the follow up survey in spring 2021.
+In case you have given us the consent to do so and additionally an email-address you will receive invitations for the follow up survey.

 You can find an overview of our partner HEIs here.
 Is your HEI on the list?
 If not, you could suggest it to your doctorate office or the management of your HEI!